CREATOR: Audubon, John James (1785-1851), Naturalist, artist, and explorer of North America

 SCOPE: The two collections together provide for study and enjoyment over 400 hand-colored aquatints and 150 hand-colored lithographs of Early American flora and fauna from the 1830s and 1840s.

-HOLDINGS: The Birds of America: 4 double elephant folios; The Quadrupeds: 6 "imperial size" folios (3 volumes)
+EXTENT: The Birds of America: 4 double elephant folios; The Quadrupeds: 6 "imperial size" folios (3 volumes)

 In observance of security procedures, certain services may not be available shortly before the daily closing time.